Nursery - 3 & 4 Year Olds

-Below is a document for parents to have regard to which sets out what you can expect and when if your child is following typical development.
+Below is a document for parents to have which sets out what you can expect and when if your child is following typical development.

 What to expect, when?
 Guidance to your child’s learning and development in the early years foundation stage